jdowning27/CS4500-Software-Development/Fish/README.md

 ```
 .                           # Fish Project Directory
+├── Admin/                  # Directory for files relating to game management
+│   ├── referee.py          # Data representation of a game referee
+│   └── manager_interface.py # Data representation for a tournament manager
 ├── Common/                 # Holds all files for Fish Program (includes data representation, game logic, and unit tests)
 │   ├── Action.py           # Interface for a game action
 │   ├── Board.py            # Representation of Fish game board